SanderDevisscher/EASIN/README.md

 ## Scripts
 * Update Source
    * Downloads T0 dataset from github.
      * !Currently we're unable to download the .zip file from the T0 - dataset using R!
 Therefor the .zip should be downloaded manually into the private folder.
+The "Update Source" script will then unzip the .zip for further use.
 * subset data
   * Subsets the data from T0 dataset
     * Only Listed species